 The film follows the Scimitar-horned Oryx Reintroduction Project — the largest mammalian re-introduction effort in history.
 It aims to serve as a blueprint for the re-introduction of species all over the world, and is a testament to the need to nurture and protect our natural environment for generations to come.

 The screening was followed by a panel discussion: HE Omar Saif Ghobash, Assistant Minister of Public and Cultural Diplomacy discuss online with HE Razan Khalifa Al Mubarak, Managing Director, The Mohammed bin Zayed Species Conservation Fund.
+Watch it here.

 Wednesday 30 September – Botoula